 However, only where correction has as its objective the cancellation of claim(s), the owner of a utility model right may correct the description, claim(s) for utility model registration or drawing(s) without limitation for the time or number of times, excluding after the notification of the conclusion of trial examination (Art.14-2(7) of the Utility Model Law).

-Basically, a utility model right is the same as a patent right in the exercise of right, but it is different from the patent right in that the utility model right may be exercised only after giving a warning in the form of a report of a technical opinion as to registrability of the utility model in order to avoid abuse of the right (Art.29-2 of the Utility Model Law).
+A utility model right is the same as a patent right in the exercise of right.
+Still, it is different from the patent right in that the utility model right may be exercised only after giving a warning in the form of a report of a technical opinion as to the registrability of the utility model to avoid abuse of the right (Art.29-2 of the Utility Model Law).

-However, where the owner of a utility model right has exercised their utility model right or given a warning to an infringer, and a trial decision that the utility model registration is to be invalidated has become conclusive, such owner shall be liable to indemnify any other party with respect to any damage caused to that party by the exercise of that right or by the giving of the warning (Art.29-3(1) of the Utility Model Law).
-The reason, therefore, is that the technical opinion is a kind of nonbinding comment of the Japan Patent Office.
+However, where the owner of a utility model right has exercised their utility model right or given a warning to an infringer, and a trial decision that the utility model registration is to be invalidated has become conclusive, such owner shall be liable to indemnify any other party concerning any damage caused to that party by the exercise of that right or by the giving of the warning (Art.29-3(1) of the Utility Model Law).
+Therefore, the technical opinion is a nonbinding comment of the Japan Patent Office.

-Any person may make, to the Commissioner of the JPO, a request for a technical opinion (Art.12 of the Utility Model Law).
-The request may be made even after the expiration of the utility model right except when the registration has been invalidated in a utility model invalidation trial.
+Any person may request a technical opinion from the Commissioner of the JPO (Art.12 of the Utility Model Law).
+The request may be made even after the expiration of the utility model right, except when the registration has been invalidated in a utility model invalidation trial.
 It takes about six months from the date of request to get the technical opinion.

 Is it possible to convert between an utility model application and a patent application?

-Yes, A utility model application may be converted to a patent application and vice versa.
-A utility model application may be converted into a patent application within 3 years from the filing date of the utility model application only during the pendency of the case before the JPO.
-The owner of a utility model right may file a patent application on the basis on their utility model registration (Art.46-2 of the Patent Law).
-However, in such a case, the owner shall abandon their utility model right in order to avoid double registration.
+Yes.
+A utility model application may be converted to a patent application.
+A utility model application may be converted into a patent application within three years from the filing date only during the pendency of the case before the JPO.
+The owner of a utility model right may file a patent application based on their utility model registration (Art.46-2 of the Patent Law).
+However, in such a case, the owner shall abandon their utility model right to avoid double registration.

 Are additional fees for a multiple dependent claim imposed?

-No. Regardless of single/multiple dependency, a single claim is counted as one in fee calculation.
+No. Regardless of single/multiple dependency, a single claim is counted as one in the fee calculation.

 What is the requirement of the unity of invention in Japan?

-More concretely speaking, if two or more inventions have same or corresponding specific technical feature, these inventions satisfy the conditions of the unity of invention.
-Here, “specific technical feature” means a technical feature apparently contributes to the invention over prior art.
+More concretely speaking, if two or more inventions have identical or corresponding specific technical features, these inventions satisfy the conditions of the unity of invention.
+Here, “specific technical feature” means a technical feature contributes to the invention over prior art.

 For more details of examples, see the Examination Guidelines, Part Ⅱ, Chapter 3.